 In the case of my friend, he had a valid point.
 It turned out that the children responsible for the recent vandalism were ‘acting out’ because their father was struggling with poor mental health and had turned to alcohol as a coping mechanism.
 He and the children are now being supported through various agencies.

-There is nothing silly about reaching out to people in an effort to understand their pain, as long as we maintain healthy, safe boundaries and a compassionate approach to the solutions available.
+There is nothing “silly” about reaching out to people in an effort to understand their pain, as long as we maintain healthy, safe boundaries and a compassionate approach to the solutions available.
 And, of course, those individuals must take responsibility for the damage they’ve caused.
 In the case of children, leading by positive example and teaching them the value of empathy (how would they feel if, as an adult, someone damages their property?), is one place to start.
 It makes forgiveness possible.

-Said kindfully and with good intentions, let’s open a meaningful and peaceful dialogue, where we choose being kind over being right, and our goal is a peaceful outcome for everyone.
+What if we opened a meaningful and peaceful dialogue, where we choose being kind over being right, and our goal is a peaceful outcome for everyone.
 As Waylon Lewis says, let’s disagree agreeably.

 One person can change the world, by giving people hope, so if you want to change the world…step up when the times are the toughest, face down the bullies, lift up the down-trodden, and never, ever give up… if you do these things, the next generation and the generations that follow will live in a far better world than the one we have today, and what started here will indeed have changed the world for the better. ~ William H. McRaven

 If you or someone you know may be – or thinks they are – in an abusive relationship, organisations like Refuge can help.
 You can call their freephone helpline 24 hours a day on 0808 2000 247.